 echo $temp->fahrenheit; // 212

 The class drops from 20+ lines to about 15, and more importantly, the API surface reads like plain property access.
-No more memorizing whether it is getCelsius() or celsius() or temperature() — it is just $temp->celsius.
+No more memorizing whether it's getCelsius() or celsius() or temperature() — it's just $temp->celsius.

 Asymmetric Visibility with Hooks